 Your last will provides the opportunity to distribute your property, establish care for your children and otherwise express your wishes upon your death.
 A will is necessary if you intend to leave property to a person or entity other than a blood relative, such as a domestic partner, a friend or a charity.
 If you die without a will, the court determines how your property is distributed, who cares for your children and even what happens to your pet — making decisions that might not reflect your desires.

 We can draft valid wills that ensure your intentions are honored.
 After you execute your will, you should have us review it every couple of years to keep it current with your circumstances.

 A will is not always the best way to transfer wealth to your heirs.
 When you set up a trust, you can enjoy your property during your lifetime and then transfer wealth seamlessly at your passing, without having to go through probate.
 Trusts allow you to put conditions on gifts and provide an allowance for a beneficiary rather than a lump sum.
 Trusts are extremely flexible and can be designed to fit your unique needs.

 If you have minor children, your will allows you to make decisions about their future care.
 Naming a guardian is especially important if you are a single parent, but even married couples must consider the remote possibility of perishing in a common incident.
 If you do not name a guardian, the court will appoint one whose decisions may be in conflict with your parenting goals.
 You can also make arrangements for your pets’ care in your will, even naming a guardian to assume ownership.

-For comprehensive estate planning services in Omaha, call Pirsch Legal Services, PC, LLO at 402-521-3827 or contact us online to schedule a consultation.
+For comprehensive estate planning services in Lincoln, call Pirsch Legal Services, PC, LLO at 402-521-3827 or contact us online to schedule a consultation.